-Most of the Java technologies, part of the Java 2 Enterprise Edition, the platform for the development and deployment of distributed enterprise applications, follow a consolidated architectural model, called container/component architecture.
+Most of the Java technologies, part of the Java 2 Enterprise Edition, the platform for the development of deployment distributed enterprise applications, follow a consolidated architectural model, called container/component architecture.
 This model offers the chance to develop components and deploy them on different containers.
-Both component and containers compliant to specifications can be developed independently and commercialized by different software vendors, thus creating a market economy on Java software.
+Both component containers and compliant specifications can be developed independently and commercialized by different software vendors, thus creating a market economy on Java software.
 Furthermore, several good-quality Open Source products compete with them.
-The JSR 168 follows the container/component model and its adoption has grown until it has become an important reference-point which cannot be excluded from the projects aimed at the development of Web portals.
-Among other things, it defines the architectural model of conformant portals.
-Its main constituents are the portlet, which produces content mark-up, the portlal, which aggregates the mark-up, and the portlet container, which manages the portlet lifecycle and provides an API to the portlets for accessing to a set of services.
-The typical architecture for a JSR 168 conformant Web portal is shown in figure 2.
+The JSR 168 follows the container/component model and its adoption has grown until it has become an important referencepoint which cannot be excluded from the projects aimed at the development of Web portals.
+Among other things, it defines the architecture model of conformant portals.
+Its main constituents are the portlet, which produces content mark-up, the portal, which aggregates the mark-up, and the portlet container, which manages the portlet lifecycle and provides an API to the portlets for accessing to a set of services.
+The typical architecture for a JSR 168 conformant web portal is shown in figure 2.

-Fig. 2.
-JSR 168 compliant portal architecture.
+Figure 2: JSR 168 compliant portal architecture.